kyma-project/kyma/docs/05-technical-reference/00-custom-resources/evnt-02-eventingbackend.md

 ## Additional information

-When you fetch an existing EventingBackend CR, the system adds the **status** section which describes the status of the Eventing Controller and the Eventing Publisher Proxy.
+When you fetch an existing EventingBackend CR, the Eventing Controller adds the **status** section which shows the current status of Kyma Eventing.
 This table lists the fields of the **status** section.

 | Field   |  Description |
 |:---|:---|